Skip to Content

 South Carolina Tuition Grant

-Students who demonstrate financial need and meet the required academic standards may receive a maximum amount of $5,000 for the 20262027 award year.
+Students who demonstrate financial need as determined by the FAFSA and meet the required academic standards may receive a maximum award of $5,000.

 South Carolina Earned Income Tax Credit